 Welcome to Jurassic Park!
 That’s exactly how I felt in Nuku Hiva, though thankfully the dinosaurs were nowhere to be found.
 The biggest of the remote Marquesas Islands of French Polynesia, Nuku Hiva is wild beyond imagination and there’s hardly anyone here.
 With memorable hikes, scenic drives, archeological sites and plenty more to tire you out – this is isn’t the kind of place for recharging your batteries.
-I spent five days in Nuku Hiva while backpacking across the South Pacific Islands, and here’s my personal list of the top things to do in Nuku Hiva.
+I spent five days in Nuku Hiva while backpacking across the South Pacific Islands and have since returned for a second visit.
+Here’s my personal list of the top things to do in Nuku Hiva.

 Despite the bizarre incident of one German tourist murdered while on a hunting trip in Nuku Hiva, those on a quest to get off the beaten track (and with no issues killing an animal) should find a local and go on a hunting trip.
 Nothing fires up the men of Nuku Hiva like an opportunity to go hunting.
 The animals caught – usually goats – will be used to feed entire families for months.
 It’s a way of life in the Marquesas, either hunt or go to the supermarket!

-8. Checking Your Bearings In The Toovii Plateau
+8. Check Your Bearings in the Toovii Plateau

-I almost always recommend to leave your shopping to Tahiti, but not if you’re visiting the Marquesas Islands.
-The islanders are among the best carvers in the South Pacific, turning pieces of sandalwood, rosewood, volcanic rock and even animal bones into fine works of art.
+I almost always recommend leaving your shopping to Tahiti, but not if you’re visiting the Marquesas Islands.
+The islanders are among the best carvers in the South Pacific, turning pieces of sandalwood, rosewood, volcanic rock, and even animal bones into fine works of art.
 Add to that list traditional bowls, jewelry, and oils – and you have yourself the opportunity to take a bit of paradise back home with you.
-Nuku Hiva has the best artisan market I came across in the islands, located in Taiohae and open every day but Sunday.
+Nuku Hiva has several craft markets, located in Taiohae and Taipivai.
 Leave plenty of space in your luggage!

-6. Exploring The Capital Of The Marquesas Islands
+6. Explore the Capital of the Marquesas Islands

-5. Searching For Moby Dick In The Taipivai Valley
+5. Search for Moby Dick in Taipivai Valley

 There are ancient archeological sites, and then there are the ones in Nuku Hiva.
 Hikokua, Kamuihei, Tahakia and Teiipoka, are all close to each other near Hatiheu.
 That’s probably because this part of the island was once home to thousands of villagers, way back in the day.
 If you come here before sunset, you might be the only ones here, and things can get incredibly freaky in these mysterious sites.
 Walk among giant banyan trees, petroglyphs, tiki statues, and the human sacrifice stone.
 If you’re touring with Alvane from Pension Koku’u, he might show you how sacrifices were made in ancient times and welcome you to his island with a haka dance!

-1. Going For A Swim In Anaho Bay
+1. Go for a Swim in Anaho Bay

 Ready To Visit?